swozzy/Chameleon-Calamity/README.md

 # How to Play 🎨

+## Download 💾

+To play our game, just [download _Chameleon Calamity.exe_ from this repository](https://github.com/swozzy/Chameleon-Calamity/blob/main/Chameleon%20Calamity.exe) and double-click the icon to play!
+It's as easy as that!

 ## Objective 🚩

 Put an end to the monotonous madness the Graytones caused -- run to the end of the level dodging obstacles and eating bugs along the way, find the Gray Area, and defeat Spectrum!
 The world is in your once-colorful hands!